Since our last update:

 Here’s how the basic workers’ compensation calculations work.
-Imagine you own a lawn care company in Illinois with two employees who earn a total of $80,000 per year.
-Your class code is 9102, which has a rate of $2.13.
-With just this information, your workers’ compensation calculation looks like this:
+Imagine you own a bakery in Florida with two employees who earn a total of $80,000 per year.
+Your class code is 2003, which has a rate of $3.50.
+With this information, your workers’ compensation calculation looks like this:

-However, let’s also assume your employees take safety very seriously, so you’ve filed fewer workers’ comp claims than other three-person lawn care companies in your area.
+However, let’s also assume your employees take safety very seriously, so you’ve filed fewer workers’ comp claims than other three-person bakeshops in your area.
 As a result, you’re also given an EMR of just .75, which means your premium is calculated like this:

 Base workers’ comp premium

 Other Factors That Impact Your Workers’ Compensation Costs

 As we stated at the beginning of this article, the actual workers’ compensation algorithms are complicated, so using the basic formula only gives you a cost estimate.
 Moreover, every state factors in additional elements to determine premiums.
 We can’t list all the possible factors applicable for all states, but we can give you a few examples, including:

 - Disease load: An additional factor applied to some industries where exposures to specific occupational illnesses increase the risk for claims

 - Employers’ liability limits factor: An additional charge for increasing employer’s liability coverage, or part two of workers’ compensation

 - Nonrated catastrophe load: An additional factor applied to some industries where there is a risk for catastrophic losses

 - State surcharges: Additional fees individual states may charge to fund various workers’ comp programs like second injury funds or return-to-work initiatives